 To reduce the water consumption for wet batteries, there are battery caps, for example, Hydocaps, Water-Mizer, etc. that are specifically designed for that purpose.
 To automatically water batteries, there are watering systems that will add water to each individual battery cell.
 Please see Watering Systems and Battery Filler Caps for more information.
 If electrolyte has been spilled, please see Section 9.14 for more information on adding electrolyte or adjusting the Specific Gravity within a cell.
 If a battery has dried out due to an overcharge, you can try to recovery it by refilling with distilled water and slowly recharging it.
 It might take several discharge/charge cycles before some of the capacity is restored.

 3.3.
-Remove any corrosion, lead oxidation, paint or rust with a brass wire battery brush or with a "ScotchBrite" pad from the terminal's connecting surfaces on both ends of each battery cables, battery posts, lugs or terminals, and engine ground strap connections.
+For safety, wear eye protection.
+Remove any corrosion, oxidation, paint or rust with a brass wire battery brush or with a "ScotchBrite" pad from the terminal's connecting surfaces on both ends of each battery cables, battery posts, lugs or terminals, and engine ground strap connections.
 Bare metal to metal is necessary for very low electrical resistance and good current conductivity.
-For safety, wear eye protection, disconnect the negative terminal first, and brush the corrosion away from you.
+Disconnect the negative terminal first, and brush the corrosion away from you.
 A stiff steel wire brush or sandpaper may damage protective lead plating on copper connectors or terminals.
 Corrosion is normally a white powdery lead oxide substance, but could have other colors mixed in like gray, yellow or green from other chemicals or alloys.
-Heavy corrosion can be neutralized by applying a paste from a mixture of baking soda (bicarbonate of soda) and warm water.
+Heavy corrosion can be neutralized by applying a thin paste from a mixture of baking soda (bicarbonate of soda) and warm water.
 Some use diet cola to dissolve corrosion because it does not contain sugar which will leave a sticky surface.
 Wash off the residue with clean water and dry.
 Take care not to contaminate the battery's electrolyte through the filler or vent holes.

-To prevent battery corrosion, thinly coat the terminals, posts, clamps, lugs and exposed metal around the battery with high temperature and water resistant wheel bearing grease.
-Lithium grease, silicone, or a commercial battery terminal protector like CRC may also be used.
+To prevent terminal corrosion, thinly coat the terminals, posts, clamps, lugs and exposed metal around the battery with dielectric grease, high temperature wheel bearing grease, lithium grease, silicone, or a commercial battery terminal protector.
 Petroleum jelly ("Vaseline") or Calcium grease is not recommended for use under the hood because it has a low melting point.
 Gluing a sacrificial anode, such as a solid piece of copper to the top of the battery between the posts or using sealed VRLA batteries will prevent or reduce terminal corrosion.
 Please do not use the felt or metal washers between the mating conductive surfaces with General Motors-type side, "L" or threaded stud terminals as shown in Section 7.5.
 This is because a large cross section of conductive area is required to carry the heavy starting current.
 For batteries not subject to high temperatures, use "No Oxide A" (or the battery manufacturer's recommended coatings) on the terminal posts, clamps, lugs, or connectors.
 Some stainless steel alloys and other metal clamps, lugs, washers, nuts and bolts have also been known to cause problems with electrolysis and high resistance.

 3.5.
 Clean the battery top to eliminate conductive paths created by dried or wet electrolyte and to prevent corrosion.